Oder: Geography

-The Oder is 840 km long: 112 km in the Czech Republic, 726 km in Poland (including 187 km on the border between Germany and Poland) and is the third longest river located within Poland (after the Vistula and Warta), however, second longest river overall taking into account its total length, including parts in neighbouring countries.
+The Oder is 840 km long: 112 km in the Czech Republic, 726 km in Poland (including 187 km on the border between Germany and Poland).
+It is the third longest river located within Poland (after the Vistula and Warta); however, it is the second longest river overall taking into account its total length, including parts in neighbouring countries.

 The Oder drains a basin of 119074 km², 106043 km² of which are in Poland (89%), 7246 km² in the Czech Republic (6%), and 5587 km² in Germany (5%).
 Channels connect it to the Havel, Spree, Vistula system and Kłodnica.
 It flows through Silesian, Opole, Lower Silesian, Lubusz, and West Pomeranian voivodeships of Poland and the states of Brandenburg and Mecklenburg-Vorpommern in Germany.

 The main branch empties into the Szczecin Lagoon near Police, Poland.
 The Szczecin Lagoon is bordered on the north by the islands of Usedom (west) and Wolin (east).
 Between these two islands, there is only a narrow channel (Świna) going to the Bay of Pomerania, which forms a part of the Baltic Sea.

+Main tributaries

+The longest tributaries of the Oder are: